-If you prefer traditional turkey over the Tofurkey kind, avoid factory-farmed birds and seek sustainably raised ones (type “sustainably farmed turkey” into your computer’s search engine and you’ll get pages of listings).
-Visit the winter Farmers’ Market at the Garden for local produce, gourds, and pumpkins.
-You can also head for the organic section of your grocery store for produce, as well as staples like flour and oil.
+If you prefer traditional turkey over the Tofurkey kind, avoid factory-farmed birds and seek sustainably raised ones.
+Head for the organic section of your grocery store for produce, as well as staples like flour and oil.
 Many grocery stores carry organic cider, and canned organic pumpkin and cranberry sauce.
 (Cranberries, incidentally, are one of the few fruits native to North America.)
 Responsibly grown and locally harvested food is more expensive than the mass-produced varieties, but you can offset the additional cost of your Thanksgiving feast by making your own decorations.

 How?
 It’s easy—and fun for the kids, too!
 Put on a jacket, grab a bag, and start gathering natural items that support your vision of what Thanksgiving should look like.
 Collect acorns, chestnuts, leaves, pinecones, berries—whatever!—and arrange them with organic gourds around a woven wreath or in a wicker cornucopia (both are available at craft shops), or simply place them in a large bowl.
 Oranges, pomegranates, golden pears and other fall-colored fruit can also be used.
 And there you have it: a simple, lovely, seasonal centerpiece.